Mouradnetworking/GUI-for-OAI/README.md

 ## Features

-- **Start the gNB and UE with RF simulator:** Start the gNB (base station) and UE (user equipment) components of the 5G simulation environment with RF simulator support.
+- **Start the gNB and UE with RF simulator and USRP:** Start the gNB (base station) and UE (user equipment).
-- **Start/Stop Docker containers:** Start and stop Docker containers for additional components of the simulation environment.
+- **Start/Stop Docker containers:** Start and stop Docker containers for additional components of the testbed.
-- **Additional options:** Access additional options, including opening relevant documentation on GitLab and access to the configuration file.
+- **Additional options:** Access additional options, checking logs, including opening relevant documentation on GitLab and access to the configuration file.

 ## Requirements